 Zinc is involved in the immune system and its altered levels within the cells negatively influence the immune response.

-In older people intake of zinc supplements significantly reduces the risk of infections, whether it is bacterial or viral, and promotes immune response.
+In older people intake of zinc supplements reduces the risk of infections, (bacterial or viral) and promotes immune response.

 Aids wound healing